David Sears (businessman)

-David Sears II (October 8, 1787 – January 14, 1871) was a prominent 19th-century Boston philanthropist, merchant, real estate developer, and landowner.
+David Sears Jr. (October 8, 1787 – January 14, 1871) was a prominent 19th-century Boston philanthropist, merchant, real estate developer, and landowner.

 Early life

-Sears was born on October 8, 1787, in Boston, Massachusetts.
-A son of David Sears and Ann Winthrop, a direct descendant of the first governor of Massachusetts, John Winthrop.
+David Sears Jr. was born on October 8, 1787, in Boston, Massachusetts to David Sears Sr. and Ann Winthrop, a descendant of the first governor of Massachusetts, John Winthrop.
 Through his father, he was a descendant of Richard Sears, who settled in the Plymouth Colony in 1630.

 He graduated from Harvard College in 1807, where he was a member of the Porcellian Club.